Authorization policies

 Allow and deny policies

-The validation in Biscuit relies on a list of allow or deny policies, that are evaluated after all of the checks have succeeded.
-Like checks, they are queries that must find a matching set of fact to succeed.
+The validation in Biscuit relies on a list of allow or deny policies that are evaluated after all of the checks have succeeded.
+Like checks, they are queries that must find a matching set of facts to succeed.
 If they do not match, we try the next one.
 If they succeed, an allow policy will make the request validation succeed, while a deny policy will make it fail.
 If no policy matched, the validation will fail.

-allow if is_admin();
+allow if admin(true);

 Blocks